Ijebu Igbo

 Ijebu Igbo (Yoruba: Ìjẹ̀bú-Igbó) is a town in Ogun State, Nigeria.
-It is the headquarters of Ijebu North Local Government Authority of Ogun State, Nigeria.
+It is the headquarters of Ijebu North Local Government Area of Ogun State, Nigeria.
 It is approximately a 15-minute drive north of Ijebu Ode.

 History

 The name Ijebu-Igbo (Ijebu + forest) refers to the forested nature of this region within the larger Ijebu area.
 Ijebu-Igbo comprises five distinct towns: Okesopin, Ojowo, Atikori, Oke-Agbo, and Japara.
 According to oral tradition, the founder of Ijebu-Igbo was a skilled hunter who frequently hunted in the northern part of Odo-Oluiwa; an area near present day Ijebu Ode, where he was originally a prince.
 Following the sudden death of his father and the controversial accession of his younger brother, Ofiranoye, to the throne while he was away hunting, the prince identified as Onayelu; chose not to return to Ijebu Ode.
 Instead, he settled permanently in the area where he had been hunting, which is now known as Ijebu-Igbo.

 The Ijebu Igbo forest reserve, known as the Omo forest reserve, is one of the twelve largest forest reserves in Nigeria.